 Currently, the logistics sector is staring at a slew of challenges on account of Indonesia’s inadequate infrastructure facilities coupled with a big income gap in its population.

 However, it is these set of challenges that throw up open significant opportunities for companies and investors alike.

 Last-mile delivery, for example, is currently a crowded segment in the archipelago, but opportunities are still tremendous, said Sebastian Togelang, founding partner at early-stage venture capital firm Kejora Ventures that has an investment in last-mile delivery service SiCepat.

-Togelang along with other panelists was speaking at DealStreetAsia’s Indonesia PE VC Summit 2020 in Jakarta on January 15.
+Togelang was speaking at DealStreetAsia’s Indonesia PE-VC Summit 2020 in Jakarta on January 15.

 The internet economy in Indonesia has recorded a growth rate of over 40 per cent year-on-year, according to a report by Google, Singapore’s state investment firm Temasek, and Bain & Co.